kanidm/kanidm/book/src/integrations/ldap.md

 StartTLS is _not_ supported due to security risks such as credential leakage and MITM attacks that are fundamental in how StartTLS works.
 StartTLS can not be repaired to prevent this.
 LDAPS is the only secure method of communicating to any LDAP server.
-Kanidm will use it's certificates for both HTTPS and LDAPS.
+Kanidm will use its certificates for both HTTPS and LDAPS.

 ### Writes